-These items will keep you comfortable and safe in variable weather conditions on your trip.
-If your camping experience is limited and you don't understand what something is for, please bring it or ask us, don't assume you don't need it.
-Similarly, if you are experienced and think you know better, please humor us and bring what we ask, there may be a reason you haven't thought of.
+These items are necessary.
+If your camping experience is limited and you don’t understand what something is for, please bring it or ask us, don’t assume you don’t need it.
+Similarly, if you are experienced and think you know better, please humor us and bring what we ask, there may be a reason you haven’t thought of.

 Things with an asterisk* can be borrowed from us.
 Just ask.

 - 2-3 T-shirts to wear during the day.
 Any material will do.

 - Nylon shorts.
 Bring your fave quick-drying sports shorts to wear on sunny days.

 - Bathing suit.
 Nice on canoe trips, optional on hiking trips.

 - Sun protection.
 A hat with a brim (big floppy sunhat or baseball hat depending on your taste), sunscreen SPF 15 or higher, lip balm and sunglasses.

 - Underwear.
 Bring two pairs of whatever you wear and 1-2 sports bras or tanks if you wear them.

 Cold Weather Gear

 The clothing in this section is designed to work in a layering system to keep you warm and dry if it happens to be cold, damp and soggy outside.
 When put together, your layers should be Wicking, Warm, and Waterproof